davidlunadeleon/gatsby-blog-template/content/posts/test1/es.md

 date: "2020-09-09"
 tags: ["test", "blog post", "tag1"]
 type: "post"
+lang: "es"
 ---

-# Did you know that this is a test?
+# ¿Sabías que esto es un test?

 I know, test are amazing.
 I love them, and I know you do too.
 This is getting kinda long.
 Crazy, isn't it?